badanesc/health-assignment/README.md

 - Semantic HTML elements + ARIA attributes where appropriate to enhance the VO experience;
 - Making sure the app is usable with keyboard navigation only;
 - Ensure proper contrast between text and background;
+- Ensure every element has a visible outline when focused;
+- Ensure interactive elements have an expected keyboard IO; Example: the radio group should be navigable with arrow keys;

 In a real word scenario, the app design and interaction should be designed with a11y in mind.
 Some examples can include:
 - extensive form validation, that guides the user through completion and error handling;